micsthepick/jsfx_stereo_array_tools/README.md

 A brief introduction to JSFX: https://www.cockos.com/jsfx/

-How to install a JSFX?:
+## How to install a JSFX

-### reaper installation (requires reaper daw
+### reaper installation (requires reaper daw)
+install/open reaper, go to "Options" -> "Show Reaper Resource path".
+From here you can move the JSFX plugins into Effects

 ### reajs installation (windows/wine + any vst2 capable host)
+reajs comes with the reaplugs bundle: https://www.reaper.fm/reaplugs/ Run the installer, and then copy the effects to %programfiles%/VstPlugins/ReaPlugs/JS/Effects (you might need to use %programfiles%/Steinberg/VstPlugins/ReaPlugs/JS/Effects or whatever respective directory the installer uses)

 ### manual reajs installation
 ReaJs_info.txt in the same directory as reajs.dll contains instructions on how to point reajs to a different directory if desired.